fossabot/esi/README.md

 ### Testing

 Testing is handled by PHPUnit 7.
-You can run the tests by running the below command in your terminal.
+You can run the tests by executing the below command in your terminal.

 ```bash
 $ ./vendor/bin/phpunit